 “Coretta Scott King, 78, Widow of Dr. Martin Luther King Jr., Dies” The New York Times (31 January 2006); Coretta Scott King, My Life with Martin Luther King Jr. (New York: Holt, 1969; rev.ed., Henry Holt, 1993); http://www.civilrightsleader.com/coretta_scott_king.htm.

-Alabama Congressman Artur Davis was born on October 9, 1967 in Montgomery, Alabama.
+Former Alabama Congressman Artur Genestre Davis was born on October 9, 1967 in Montgomery, Alabama.
+He was raised by his mother and grandmotehr and graduated from Jefferson Davis High School in Montgomery in 1986.
 He received his degree Magna Cum Laude from Harvard University in 1990 and Cum Laude from Harvard Law School in 1993.
 His academic career led way for his professional career as an attorney.

-After graduate school, Davis received a clerkship with Judge Myron F. Thompson, one of the first black judges on the federal bench in Alabama.
+After law school, Davis worked briefly as an intern at the Southern Poverty Law Center in Montgomery before receiving a clerkship with Judge Myron F. Thompson, one of the first black judges on the Federal bench in Alabama.
 Davis worked as an Assistant United States Attorney for the Middle District of Alabama from 1994 to1998, fighting drugs and violence.
 In 1998, he worked as a litigator in private practice.